lovesuper/google-results-navigation/README.md

 # google-results-navigation
-A tiny extension for Chrome that obtain ability to quick navigate through google search results
+A tiny extension for Chrome that obtains ability to quick navigate through google search results